sufangwang-npu/ATAC-DEA/README.md

 BiocManager::install("DiffBind")
 ```

-#### 3. Run pretreatment shiny app
+#### 3. Run preparation shiny application
-We design a local shiny app to help you do pretreatment.
-Firstly, you can download the source of ATAC-DEA including Data Pretreatment APP in Github ATAC-DEA (extra example pretreatment files: http://59.110.11.223:3838/ATAC-DEA_DataPretreatment.zip).
+We design a local shiny app to help you do preparation.
+Firstly, you can download the source of ATAC-DEA including Data Preparation Application in Github ATAC-DEA (extra example preparation files: http://59.110.11.223:3838/ATAC-DEA_DataPretreatment.zip).
 After that, you can run these commands in terminal to start the app:
 ```
-#cd ./ATAC-DEA/ATAC-DEA_DataPretreatment
+#cd ./ATAC-DEA/DataPreparation

 #R -e 'shiny::runApp ()'
 ```
 After the all starts successfully, type the url (http://127.0.0.1:xxxx) in your browser.

 Or, you can run this app in Rstudio.
-#### 4. The panel of ATAC-DEA_DataPretreatment
+#### 4. The panel of DataPreparation
-ATAC-DEA_DataPretreatment helps you build up the sample sheet that DiffBind needs.
+DataPreparation helps you build up the sample sheet that DiffBind needs.

 1)	Open ‘Create DEList’ tab.
 If you have completed DEList, you can directly upload it and you can also edit it in this panel.

 2)	Set the work space, if the datapath in your DEList is relative path.
 The final result file ‘peak_data_collection’ file will also be sived in the work space

 3)	Input the information of your sample.
-The DEList in ATAC-DEA/ATAC-DEA_DataPretreatment/extra shows what each variable represents.
+The DEList in ATAC-DEA/DataPreparation/extra shows what each variable represents.

 4)	Select the mapping results file and peak calling results file of each sample.
 These two buttons only record the relative paths, so don't need to worry about the size of files.